 How to Find Pet-Friendly Rentals During a Military Relocation

-House hunting often raises questions about floor plans, schools, and nearby amenities.
+House hunting often raises questions about floor plans, schools, and nearby amenities, but for families with pets during a military relocation, there's one more box to check: finding pet-friendly rentals.

-For families with pets during a military relocation, there's one more box to check: finding a pet-friendly rental.
 The good news?
-It's not as tough as it sounds, but there are some key points to keep in mind for military families starting the search.
+It's not as tough as it sounds, but there are some key points to keep in mind for military families renting a house.

-1. Use the filters to narrow your search for a pet-friendly rental.
+1. Use the filters to narrow your search for pet-friendly military rentals.

-Once the results populate, click "Refine Search" at the top results page.
+Once the results populate, click "Refine Search" on the top results page.

 Next, select "Pet Policy."